connorheyz/online-notes/md-articles/ap-comp-gov/508-516-Notes-Nigeria.md

  - **2003**
  - **2011** --- Goodluck Jonathan won in the first round, making him the first in Nigeria's history.
 #### Legislative Elections
 The Senate has 109 Senators, 3 from each of its 36 states.
 They are elected by popular vote.
-The House of representatives are elected from single memeber districts.
+The 360 House of representatives seats are elected from single memeber districts.
 No run-off elections occur for these seats.
-It is mainly regional representation
+It is mainly regional representation.
+### Election Fraud
+The 2003 and 2007 elections were highly fraudulent.
+In 2003, some politicians were assasinated.
+However, in 2007, things were even worse.
+Obasanjo tries to pass a bill that would let him run for three terms, and the races were deeply flawed on local and state levels.
+### The Elections of 2011
+The elections of 2011 were an improvement because of the changes the INEC implemented.
+Goodluck Jonathan won the presidency in the first round.
+### The Elections of 2015
+The elections of 2015 were also an improvement over 2003 and 2007.
+Muhammadu Buhari won the presidency and Goodluck Jonathan was the first president to lose re-election in Nigeria.

+Boko Haram tried to disrupt the elections by attacking voting centers.

+## Mass Media
+In contrast to most less-developed countires, Nigeria has long had a well developed independent press.
+Most newspapers are in the South.